 Starting from history, it will be easier to understand the present.

-“The real policy of the two giant capitalist groups – Britain and Germany, which, together with their allies, are in competition with each other – in the years preceding the war must be studied and fully grasped,” lenin said.
+“The real policy of the two giant capitalist groups – Britain and Germany, which, together with their allies, are in competition with each other – in the years preceding the war must be studied and fully grasped,” Lenin said.

 “This policy shows us only one thing, the constant capitalist rivalry between the two largest giants in the world, the two capitalist economies.
-On the one hand, there is England, which owns the greater part of the earth's surface, which is first in wealth, which has acquired this wealth not through the labor of its own workers but through the exploitation of its numerous colonies, which controls billions of rubles through three or four English banks, which have taken over all the other banks, and which, in doing so, makes us say, without exaggeration, that there is not a single country on the face of the earth which does not have this fist of capital on it, and that there is not an inch of land on the face of the earth which has not fallen into the net of English capital.”…
+On the one hand, there is England, which owns the greater part of the earth’s surface, which is first in wealth, which has acquired this wealth not through the labour of its own workers but through the exploitation of its countless colonies, which controls billions of rubles through three or four English banks, which have taken over all the other banks, and which, in doing so, makes us say, without exaggeration, that there is not a single country on the face of the earth which does not have this fist of capital on it, and that there is not an inch of land on the face of the earth which has not fallen into the net of English capital.”…

 “In 1871 a new robber, a new economic power emerged.
 This power developed much more rapidly than in England.
-This rapid development of capitalism in Germany was like a young and powerful robber coming to the League of European States and saying: 'You have ruined Holland, you have defeated France, you have devoured half the world; now please let us have our share.'”
-(VILenin, National Liberation Movements in the East, p.
-276, Method Publishing)
+This rapid development of capitalism in Germany was like a young and powerful robber coming to the League of European States and saying: ‘You have ruined Holland, you have defeated France, you have devoured half the world; now please let us have our share.'”
+(V.I.Lenin, National Liberation Movements in the East, p.
+276, Yöntem Publishing)

 “The German imperialists told the British imperialists that enough of exploiting the world!
 We want to get a share from here too, and they started the war for the redistribution of the colonies.”
 (The Outbreak of the First Imperialist Sharing War)

 China and Russia, who stand up to the US and EU imperialists today, are the young, powerful robbers who stood up to Britain years ago.
 They are imposing on the US and the EU that we too must have our share of the world markets.